bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 ## Setting Up Stainless for Your API

-### Create Your SDK in Stainless Studio
+### Create Your SDKs in the Studio

 1. Log in to the [Stainless dashboard](https://app.stainless.com/)
 2. Click "New Project" and upload your OpenAPI specification
 3. Stainless will analyze your API and create an initial SDK configuration

-The Stainless Studio provides an immediate preview of your SDK structure based on your API's resources, endpoints, and models.
+The SDK Studio provides an immediate preview of your SDK structure based on your API's resources, methods, and models.

 ![Stainless SDK Studio showing SDK preview](/images/guides/stainless-integration/studio-preview.png)